xJustmy2cents/YouNowChatMonitor/README.md

 You got 2 files

 speakthis.ps1
-This one contains ruleset and the TTS API to Cortana
+This one contains the TTS API to Cortana
+The TTS also contains a rule to surpress emojicons -it's not nice, to hear 5 minutes of "red heart, read heart, red heart,....

 loopchatDB.ps1
 This monitors a given Broadcast Chat and triggers the TTS.
 It also takes care about storeing the data to files -each per stream and user.
 The Data is base64 encoded to get rid of some issues when parsing special charakters

-The TTS also contains a rule to surpress emojicons -it's not nice, to hear 5 minutes of "red heart, read heart, red heart,....

 You do NOT need an account at Younow, to run this tool.
 Put both files in one directory.